Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 ## Block annotation {#block-annotation}

-The block annotation is more like a color block which identifies groups when the rows or columns of the heatmap is split.
+The block annotation is more like a color block which identifies groups when the rows or columns of the heatmap are split.

 ```r